BBC-Data-Unit/lollipop-people/README.md

 The BBC contacted every local authority with responsibility for lollipop people.
 Two thirds of councils (133) replied with comparable data, meaning the real loss of staff could be substantially higher.

+As this was not collected by the data unit, we cannot share it here.

+The piece was also [followed up for younger audiences by Newsround](https://www.bbc.co.uk/newsround/46604588) and [the Daily Mail used it too](https://www.dailymail.co.uk/news/article-6510225/Campaigners-warn-lives-risk-cash-strapped-councils-cut-1-500-lollipop-ladies.html), including a credit for the BBC.

 ## Quotes and interviews

 * Martin Tett, transport spokesman, Local Government Association